CQC PIR Guidance for Adult Social Care

 Services Offered

 Information about surveillance, like video monitoring systems used within facilities, should be included here.
-Additionally, required are details regarding staff numbers (including vacancies) qualifications held by staff members working there; it’s important too that partnerships with other agencies or commissioners involved in collaborative efforts towards better quality service delivery are detailed here.
+Also, required are details regarding staff numbers (including vacancies) qualifications held by staff members working there; it’s important too that partnerships with other agencies or commissioners involved in collaborative efforts towards better quality service delivery are detailed here.

 Quality Assurance & Risk Management